sbelectronics/typentalk/README.md

 back and just hit the simulated T n T with a full english dictionary and generate a test case for every english word, but for now this sampling will do.

+## Acknowledgements

+The original assembly source came from a disassembly that was done by Simon Rowe.
+Dr. Hugo Holden's article "Type 'N Talk meets the HERO Jr. ROBOT" was quite useful in understanding some of the idiosyncracies of the Type N Talk device.